Section 125 of the Constitution Act, 1867: Text of section 125

-Section 125 is found in Part VIII of the Constitution Act, 1867, dealing with revenues, debts, assets, and raxation.
+Section 125 is found in Part VIII of the Constitution Act, 1867, dealing with revenues, debts, assets, and taxation.
 It has not been amended since the Act was enacted in 1867.

 Nature of the taxation power in Canada

 Section 125 affects the taxation powers of both levels of government, and has received a broad interpretation in the Canadian courts.

 Since the 1930 Supreme Court of Canada ruling in Lawson v.
 Interior Tree Fruit and Vegetables Committee of Direction, taxation is held to consist of the following characteristics: